 Like adults and teens who contracted COVID-19, children can spread the disease when they are asymptomatic.
 In addition, although children may have milder symptoms when infected with COVID-19, there are still many cases of children getting severe lung infections and requiring hospitalization.
 Other complications, such as multisystem inflammatory syndrome in children (MIS-C), may require intensive care or result in long-lasting symptoms.
-And while children are less likely to have severe illness initially, they are susceptible to long COVID symptoms long after initially recovering from their illness.
+And while young children are less likely to have severe illness initially, they are still susceptible to long COVID symptoms long after recovering from their illness.

 Vaccinating your children can help protect them and your family and bring the pandemic to an end faster.
 Here are the top 5 reasons experts recommend vaccinating your children: